Kaska Nation: Family

-Polygyny, while not always practiced, was accepted in Kaska society, but mainly for men and only if they were skilled enough at hunting to provide for a larger family with multiple wives and more children.
+Polygamy, while not always practiced, was accepted in Kaska society, but mainly for men and only if they were skilled enough at hunting to provide for a larger family with multiple wives and more children.
 In these circumstances the wives had to also be sisters, the wives could not just be any two women.
-Polygyny was accepted for women as well, but only if the man became to old to effectively provide for his family.
+Polygamy was accepted for women as well, but only if the man became too old to effectively provide for his family.
 Marriages could be between tribal members and captive women, but there were rules regarding marriage outside of the tribe and incest, however marriage between specific kids of cross cousins were accepted and encouraged.
 After marriage the couple would usually live near the women's family as a matrilocal residence was favored.

 Each individual family would have been able to fully support themselves with the environmental resources necessary, but two families would have shared one lean-to dwelling.
 These dwellings were temporary as the Kaska tribes had to be able to travel to get the necessary resources.